BASF: History

-Dyes
+Aniline dyes (1869)

 The discovery in 1857 by William Henry Perkin that aniline could be used to make intense colouring agents had led to the commercial production of synthetic dyes in England from aniline extracted from coal tar.
 BASF recruited Heinrich Caro, a German chemist with experience of the dyestuff industry in England, to be the first head of research.
-Caro developed a synthesis for alizarin (a natural pigment in madder), and applied for a British patent on 25 June 1869.
+Caro developed a synthesis for alizarin (a red dye used for dying textile fabrics) and applied for a British patent on 25 June 1869.
 Coincidentally, Perkin applied for a virtually identical patent on 26 June 1869, and the two companies came to a mutual commercial agreement about the process.

 Further patents were granted for the synthesis of methylene blue and eosin, and in 1880, research began to try to find a synthetic process for indigo dye, though this was not successfully brought to the market until 1897.
 In 1901, some 80% of the BASF production was dyestuffs.

-Soda
+Solvay process soda (1880)

 Sodium carbonate (soda) was produced by the Leblanc process until 1880, when the much cheaper Solvay process became available.
 BASF ceased to make its own and bought it from the Solvay company thereafter.

-Sulfuric acid
+Knietsch sulfuric acid (1890)

 Sulfuric acid was initially produced by the lead chamber process, but in 1890, a unit using the contact process was brought on stream, producing the acid at higher concentration (98% instead of 80%) and a lower cost.
 This development followed extensive research and development by Rudolf Knietsch, for which he received the Liebig Medal in 1904.

-Ammonia
+Haber's ammonia (1913)

 The development of the Haber process from 1908 to 1912, made it possible to synthesize ammonia (a major industrial chemical as the primary source of nitrogen), and, after acquiring exclusive rights to the process, in 1913, BASF started a new production plant in Oppau, adding fertilizers to its product range.
 BASF also acquired and began mining anhydrite for gypsum at the Kohnstein in 1917.

-IG Farben
+World War I

 In 1916, BASF started operations at a new site in Leuna, where explosives were produced during the First World War.
 On 21 September 1921, an explosion occurred in Oppau, killing 565 people.
 The Oppau explosion was the biggest industrial accident in German history.

+IG Farben (1921)

 Under the leadership of Carl Bosch, BASF founded IG Farben with Hoechst, Bayer, and three other companies, thus losing its independence.
 BASF was the nominal survivor, as all shares were exchanged for BASF shares before the merger.
 Rubber, fuels, and coatings were added to the range of products.

 In 1935, IG Farben and AEG presented the magnetophon – the first tape recorder – at the Radio Exhibition in Berlin.